administer-org/.github/profile/README.md

 ## Welcome to the Administer organization!

-This is where we put all of our projects and generally everything else which is being released to the public.
-Below you'll find all of our repositories what they do.
+Administer is a next-generation FOSS Roblox admin panel.
+This organization is where we put all of our projects and generally everything else.

 ### Core (administer-org/administer)